Siferiax/blog/content/posts/01-draft-thoughts-workflow.md

 Finally, I put a title at the top and then use indented bullets underneath this template to further explore my thoughts.

 ## In Practice
-Turn out that only 6 of those 42 notes I mentioned actually fit the "exploring" category of notes.
+Turns out that only 6 of those 42 notes I mentioned actually fit the "exploring" category of notes.
 The vast majority are references, as established, but a sizable amount was neither.
 When I went through each of my notes, reforming them to fit my new template, 14 notes felt unfit for this new template.
 I quickly noticed a pattern in my note taking when doing this exercise.
 I wasn't just exploring my thoughts, I was also noting down life lessons.

 Time for a new template then.
 These life lessons don't need to be explored, but they do need to be collected in some way.